Teacher and author Jeff Foster talks about what meditation is (and isn’t!), and explains what non-duality means and how

 Tell us a little about what happens in your meetings?

 I see myself not as a spiritual teacher, some kind of expert or authority on life, but more like a friend, gently pointing people back to the present moment, the home they never left.

 And I invite them back to their breath, to the sensations in their bodies, to what is alive in them, to touch the untouchable, to dignify every part of themselves with life.
 Inviting them to honour themselves exactly as they are.
 No longer trying to ‘fit in’ or be ‘perfect’, but to see the sacredness in their present experience, even if it is uncomfortable.
 To remind them that they don’t have to become anything other than what they are, they don’t have to have all the answers, they don’t have to fix themselves, because they were never broken.
 And even their doubts, their fears, their sorrows, their deepest longings are holy, worthy of love.

 As consciousness itself, unlimited in nature, vast enough to hold the most profound joy and the deepest sorrow, certainty and doubt, excitement and boredom.
 They can’t become enlightened, because they: are already light; are already what they seek.
 In fact, they are the light that illuminates every thought, sensation, feeling.
 They are already complete, even when they feel incomplete; perfect, even when they feel completely imperfect.
 It’s not something to understand with the mind, or take on authority, it’s something to see for yourself.

 Jeff Foster’s series on EkhartYoga

-Ekhart Yoga members can follow Jeff Foster's series of talks on our programme page.
+Ekhart Yoga members can follow Jeff Foster’s series of talks on our program page.
 In this series of 9 videos, Jeff answers questions on meditation, creativity, acceptance and more.
 He invites us to stop trying to fix, change, heal or perfect ourselves.
 His series is appropriately named Falling in love with where you are.